Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 # Examples

-In following examples "applicative payload" refers to the IPv6 payload send by the application to the SCHC layer.
+In following examples "applicative payload" refers to the IPv6 payload sent by the application to the SCHC layer.

 ## Uplink - Compression example - No fragmentation